Azure-Samples/active-directory-dotnetcore-devicecodeflow-v2/README.md

 client: .NET Core 2.2 console app
 service: Microsoft Graph
 endpoint: Microsoft identity platform
+page_type: sample
+languages:
+  - csharp
+products:
+  - azure
+  - azure-active-directory
+  - dotnet
+description: "Shows how to use MSAL.NET in apps that cannot use interactive authentication to authenticate a user and call a web API."
 ---
 # Invoking an API protected by Microsoft identity platform from a text-only device